130990/node-console-app-TODO/README.md

 # node-console-app-TODO
-TODO console app in node.js
+TODO console app in node.js, write and read into .json file

 MENU